civo/docs/content/docs/faq/index.md

 ### General community support

-If you have any queries about how to use Civo services, [join our Slack community](https://civo-community.slack.com/) to discuss it with Civo staff and community members.
+If you have any queries about how to use Civo services, once you sign up you will be able to [join our Slack community](https://civo-community.slack.com/) to discuss it with Civo staff and community members.
+Access to the Civo Community Slack is by invitation.
+If you don't have a confirmation email or can't locate your sign-up information, [reach out to Civo support](https://www.civo.com/contact) to get an invitation.

 ### Where can I find the Civo community?

-We have a [Civo community Slack](https://civo-community.slack.com/) which all our users are invited to join.
+We have a [Civo community Slack](https://civo-community.slack.com/) where all our users are invited to join when they complete their account sign-up.

-Staff and Ambassadors will have a logo next to their names to make them easily identifiable.
+Staff and Civo Ambassadors will have a logo next to their names to make them easily identifiable.

 Ambassadors are trusted and knowledgeable community members who will be glad to help out if you have questions about the service.